Last update: 07.26.2019

 If you meet the above requirements and you’re still experiencing lag, you might want to try the following methods to fix the issue.

 Poor FPS performance, or low frame rate, is another common issue that could be causing stuttering and lag while playing Fortnite.
 This usually appears as if the game is simply behaving slowly, but in actuality, the issue is being caused by your computer not being able to keep up with the game.

 This type of lag becomes a problem when your system is not meeting the minimum requirements to run the game.
 To solve this issue, you’ll need to either upgrade your graphics card (GPU), increase your computer’s RAM, or install a faster processor (CPU).

 If you’re experiencing lag caused by low frame rates, upgrading your computer’s hardware is really the only way to go.

 On the other hand, if your system does meet the recommended system requirements, and you’re still experiencing latency issues, your problem is most likely being caused by an issue with your network connection.

 Fortnite server or network lag

-Fortnite lag on PC can also be caused by a slow internet connection or improper network settings.
-To solve this issue, the best thing to do is to simply change your matchmaking region in the game’s settings.
+Fortnite lag on PC can also start because of a slow internet connection or improper network settings.
+To solve this issue, the best thing to do is to change your matchmaking region in the game’s settings.